dohdalabs/ats-pdf-generator/README.md

 ### Multi-Registry Publishing

 This project publishes to Docker Hub and GitHub Container Registry for maximum availability.
-For detailed setup instructions, see the [Registry Setup Guide](docs/REGISTRY_SETUP.md).
+For detailed setup instructions, see the [Docker Distribution Guide](docs/DOCKER_DISTRIBUTION.md).

 **Quick Publishing:**